Text Link

 4. Have an exit plan in place

-Creating an exit plan may be beneficial to your self-care practice.
-The holidays can be extremely overwhelming, and sometimes you may need to take a break to re-focus or gather yourself.
-Ask your family where the holiday meal and celebrations will take place so you can figure out a calm location to go to ahead of time in the event the situation becomes unhealthy.
+Ask your family where the holiday meals and celebrations will take place so you can figure out a calm location to go to ahead of time if the situation becomes unhealthy.

 5. Seek support from your recovery community

-Being around loved ones who may not understand your struggles can be an isolating experience.
-Leading up to and during the holidays, it’s important to seek support from trusted members of your recovery community.
-They’re there to lift you up, validate your feelings, and listen with a nonjudgmental ear.
-Let your family know that you are focused on your self care through the holidays and that this may mean at times placing self-care above social expectations.
+These people can help lift you up, validate your feelings, and listen with a nonjudgmental ear.
+Let your family know that while you are participating in holiday events, you are still focused on your recovery.
+At times, this may mean placing self-care above social expectations.

 6. Approach every meal with mindfulness and pleasure